-C. Audits and Reporting.
+- C. Audits and Reporting.
 The Ethics Officer is responsible for tracking all disclosed Conflicts of Interest.
 Further, the Ethics Officer is responsible for the initial investigation of any reported or discovered violations of this Policy.
-The Ethics Officer is required to report the following on a quarterly basis to the Board of Directors: (1) all disclosed Conflicts of Interests and the mitigation steps implemented in relation thereto; (2) any withdrawals from official duties by a Stakeholder due to a conflict of interest; and (3) a detailed report regarding all suspected or alleged violations of this Policy and the investigations thereof.

-D. Termination of Contracts.
-The substance of the following must be incorporated in all ACA agreements: If a Stakeholder is significantly involved in initiating, negotiating, securing, drafting, or creating a contract, grant, funding, or other agreement on behalf of ACA, then: (1) ACA retains the right to cancel the agreement if the Stakeholder is or becomes an employee or agent of any other party to the contract while the contract or any extension of the contract is in effect; and (2) ACA has the right to cancel the agreement to any other party to the subject matter of the agreement to any other party to the agreement of the agreement to any other party to the agreement of the agreement to any other party to the subject matter of the agreement to any other party to the agreement of the agreement is in effect.
+The Ethics Officer is required to report the following on a quarterly basis to the Board of Directors: (1) all disclosed Conflicts of Interests and the mitigation steps implemented in relation thereto; (2) any withdrawals from official duties by a Stakeholder due to a conflict of interest; and (3) a detailed report regarding all suspected or alleged violations of this Policy and the investigations thereof. - D. Termination of Contracts.
+The substance of the following must be incorporated in all ACA agreements: If a Stakeholder is significantly involved in initiating, negotiating, securing, drafting, or creating a contract, grant, funding, or other agreement on behalf of ACA, then: (1) ACA retains the right to cancel the agreement if the Stakeholder is or becomes an employee or agent of any other party to the contract while the contract or any extension of the contract is in effect; and (2) ACA has the right to cancel the contract if the Stakeholder is or becomes a consultant with respect to the subject matter of the agreement to any other party to the agreement while the agreement or any extension of the agreement is in effect.7